Our Investigators

 M. Elizabeth Fini, Ph.D., is Professor of Ophthalmology, and a member of the Pharmacology & Drug Development Program, Tufts University Sackler School of Graduate Biomedical Sciences.
 She also serves in the newly-created role of Director of the Scientific Staff Career Development Program for Tufts MC.
 Dr. Fini was recruited from the University of Southern California (USC) in May 2018.
 She is a molecular biologist with an interest in the body’s protective responses to stress.
 For many years, her research program focused on the role and regulation of matrix metalloproteinases (MMPs), particularly in the areas of ocular surface/cornea and ocular hypertension/glaucoma.
 She is an inventor on a Tufts MC patent (#6503892) claiming the use of MMP inhibitors to treat leaking glaucoma filtering blebs and to delay or prevent optic nerve damage in glaucoma.
 Dr. Fini’s current focus is on molecules that emerged from broad-based screens, and that show promise to be new drugs or drug targets.
 Clusterin is a molecular chaperone found in the tears that turned up in a biochemical yeast two-hybrid screen for proteins that interact with MMP9.
 GPR158 is a novel G protein-coupled receptor that was identified in a patient-oriented genomic screen for predisposition to steroid-induced ocular hypertension.
 Dr. Fini has been developing a patent portfolio around these two molecules with USC, which includes one issued patent (#9241974) and several patent applications in progress.
 Dr. Fini’s company, Proteris Biotech, is licensing the ocular surface portfolio.
 The company is developing clusterin for the treatment of ocular surface disease in dry eye.
 Dr. Fini’s current research is supported by two NEI R01 awards and an SBIR award.

-Pedram Hamrah, M.D., is Director of Clinical Research, Director of the Center for Translational Ocular Immunology, as well as Professor of Ophthalmology and Adjunct Associate Professor of Bioengineering.
+Pedram Hamrah, M.D., is the Vice Chair of Research and Academic Programs, Director of the Center for Translational Ocular Immunology, as well as Professor of Ophthalmology and Adjunct Associate Professor of Bioengineering.
 He is a cornea specialist and immunologist with specific expertise in corneal immunology and neuro-immune crosstalk as it pertains to ocular surface diseases, neuropathic corneal pain, as well as infectious keratitis.
 His group focuses on characterizing the functional role of corneal plasmacytoid dendritic cells (pDCs) and conventional dendritic cells (cDCs), a resident leukocyte population he discovered in the cornea.
 He was the first to discover resident corneal antigen presenting cells in the central cornea, study their function and role in pre-clinical models, study their trafficking mechanisms to the cornea, and translate these findings into clinic through in vivo confocal microscopy studies.
 The original discovery on cDCs was published in the Journal of Experimental Medicine.
 His more recent work on pDCs has demonstrated the role of pDCs in corneal nerve maintenance and regeneration through secretion of nerve growth factor and their role in maintaining corneal avascularity through numerous angiostatic molecules.
 This work has resulted in 3 recent patent applications.
 Dr. Hamrah is also at the forefront of immuno- and neuro-imaging and has been issued two recent patents on the use of in vivo confocal microscopy to assess inflammation for both diagnosis and assessment of treatment efficacy.
 His recent work in the clinic has allowed him to identify new treatment modalities for a new disease entity, neuropathic corneal pain, that has been notoriously hard to treat.
 This work has resulted in a seminal paper on the diagnosis and management of this new disease in Ophthalmology and a joint patent application with the Harvard Medical School to identify these patients through artificial intelligence algorithms.
 Current studies in Dr. Hamrah’s group are focused on: (i) characterization of the mechanisms behind neuro-immune crosstalk, (ii) developing cell-based therapies with pDCs for corneal, retinal and choroidal neovascularization, and (iii) studying the mechanisms that result in neuropathic corneal pain and development of treatments for this disease.
 Dr. Hamrah’s current research is supported by three NEI R01 awards and industry agreements.

 Arsia Jamali, M.D., M.P.H., Clinical Instructor of Ophthalmology is interested in ocular immunology.
 His research is mainly focused on functions of a recently identified subpopulation of immune cells, called plasmacytoid dendritic cells (pDCs) in the ocular tissues.
 Under the supervision of Dr. Pedram Hamrah, Dr. Jamali is investigating the significance of pDCs in maintaining corneal angiogenic privilege and limiting retinal neovascularization in murine models of macular degeneration and retinopathy of prematurity.
 Further, he is studying the molecular mechanisms and signaling pathways through which anti-angiogenic properties of pDCs can be augmented and is also evaluating the feasibility, efficacy, and potential side effects of adoptive transfer of these cells as a cell-based treatment approach to tackle neovascular ocular diseases.